CT13/convertHTML-AWRToExcel/README.md

 --------------------------------------------------------------------------
 Step 3:
 ==
-Copy and paste the repository python script files in a location and keet it ready
+Copy and paste the repository python script files in a location and keep it ready

 --------------------------------------------------------------------------